-If you live in Cambridgeshire, Peterborough or West Norfolk and are not working, we can help you sort out money problems, get online and get closer to finding paid work.
+If you live in Cambridgeshire, Peterborough or West Norfolk and are not working, we can help you with your money issues, help you get online and get closer to finding paid work.

 What is the New Horizons Project?